YeeticusPrimed/Omoggle-Cheats/README.md

 ## How It Works

-The script uses two intercept strategies that activate before any page code runs:
+The script uses multiple intercept strategies that activate before any page code runs:

-**Final Score** — patches `JSON.stringify` at the document level.
-Every time the site serializes the match finalization payload (containing `selfScore` and `opponentScore`) the value is replaced with your chosen score before it reaches the server at `/api/match/finalize`.
+**My Score / Final Score** — patches `JSON.stringify` at the document level.
+Every time the site serializes the match finalization payload the `selfScore` field is replaced with your chosen value before it reaches the server at `/api/match/finalize`.
+Also patches the Zustand store's `setState` and the webpack scoring functions (`VA`, `cv`, `cM`) so the local display matches.
+A MutationObserver fallback keeps the on-screen number locked as a last resort.

-**Live Score** — patches `TextEncoder.prototype.encode` at the document level.
+**What Opponent Sees** — patches `TextEncoder.prototype.encode` at the document level.
 Every LiveKit `publishData` call encodes its payload through `TextEncoder` first, so any `SCAN_STATE` message broadcast to your opponent is intercepted and rewritten with your chosen value before it leaves your browser.
+If fluctuation is set above `0`, random noise is added to each frame independently.

-Additionally a background async scan patches the webpack scoring module (`VA`, `cv`, `cM`) for extra coverage, without freezing the page.
+A background async scan also patches the webpack scoring module without freezing the page, scanning in batches of 500 modules at a time.

 ## Notes

-- Both hooks activate instantly on page load — no scanning delay
+- Both hooks activate instantly on page load
-- Final Score and Live Score can be set to different values
+- My Score and What Opponent Sees can be set to different values
+- Fluctuation only affects what the opponent sees, not your final score
 - Set your scores before entering a match
-- Works across deploys since it does not rely on hardcoded webpack module IDs for the critical intercepts
+- Works across deploys since critical intercepts do not rely on hardcoded webpack module IDs

 ## Compatibility